Chart Color Schemes

 The level of general health in Huntingdale is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Huntingdale shows favorable health outcomes with low prevalence of common conditions among its general population, nearing national averages for older, at-risk cohorts.
+Huntingdale exhibits superior health outcomes with a low prevalence of common health conditions among its general population, nearing national averages for older and at-risk cohorts.

-Private health cover stands high at approximately 55%, covering about 1,239 people.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 7.8% and 6.7% of residents respectively.
-A total of 74.0% of residents report being free from medical ailments, compared to Greater Melbourne's 75.3%.
-Huntingdale has a lower proportion of seniors aged 65 and over at 12.5%, or 281 people, than Greater Melbourne's 17.5%.
-Despite this, health outcomes among seniors require more attention than those in the broader population.
+Approximately 55% (~1,251 people) of Huntingdale's total population possesses private health cover.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 7.8% and 6.7% of residents respectively.
+About 74.0% of residents report being completely free from medical ailments, compared to 75.3% in Greater Melbourne.
+Huntingdale has a lower proportion of seniors aged 65 and over at 12.6% (286 people), compared to Greater Melbourne's 17.5%.
+However, health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health